User37som/libbitcoin/bx help.md

 COMMAND              The command for which help is requested.
 ```
-The `help` command lists all commands by name.
+The `help` command lists all not obsoleted commands by name.
 Like all commands, `help` supports the `--help` option (see above), which explains its function.

 As show in [Example 2](#example-2), the `help` command is optional on the BX command line.
 ### Example 1